Anthony Papoutsis

 Key Takeaways

-RPE and RIR help you adjust your workouts based on how you feel each day.
+- RPE and RIR help you adjust sessions based on daily performance and energy.

 Understanding RPE and RIR in Personal Training